-- To reveal an understanding and appreciation of some of the most significant artistic and cultural ideas and achievements in painting, sculpture and architecture from classical Greece to the end of the twentieth century - To develop visual analytical skills both orally and in written form - To relate works of art to their social, historical and cultural context
+- To reveal an understanding and appreciation of some of the most significant artistic and cultural ideas and achievements in painting, sculpture and architecture from classical Greece to the present day - To develop visual analytical skills both orally and in written - To relate works of art to their social, historical and cultural context

 Students are taught to look at and analyse art.
-They are introduced to the formal characteristics, terminology and techniques of painting, sculpture and architecture with reference to particular works that are examined in paper 1.
-Ideas include composition, colour, light, space, ornament, volume, line and shape.
+They are introduced to the formal characteristics, terminology and techniques of painting, sculpture and architecture, in the context of providing a broad survey of the History of Art.
+Principles examined include composition, colour, light, space, ornament, volume, line and shape.
+Also in the first year of study students specialise in two themes.
+First, Nature, which explores the ways in which motifs, messages and materials of nature have been used across time and place.
+Secondly, War, which examines the preparation, participation and responses to international and civil wars in works of 2D and 3D art and architecture.